-The iPhone 13 series of handsets bring with them a number of hugely impressive camera upgrades.
+The iPhone 13 series bring with them a number of hugely impressive camera upgrades.
 We get larger photosites (pixels on the sensors), in all four phones, topping out with the 1.9-micron pixels of the iPhone 13 Pro.
 All four phones now have sensor-based mechanical stabilization for the primary camera, rather than just the iPhone 12 Pro Max last year.

 This is all great stuff, but Cinematic mode is perhaps the most eye-catching update.

 Cinematic is a video mode that’s available to all four iPhone 13 phones, and it’s intended for people who want to take the framing and cinematography of their videos a bit more seriously.